Rural Interests

 Watch the sparks fly as horseshoes are fitted and blacksmiths create a range of contemporary and traditional ironwork in fierce competitions and demonstrations, giving you a whole new appreciation of the ancient and highly skilled crafts of farriery and blacksmithing.

-The Royal Three Counties Show holds one of the largest competitions in the country and there’ll be a full programme with competitors from across the UK.
+The Royal Three Counties Show holds one of the largest competitions in the country and there’s a full programme with competitors from across the UK.

 There are also wrought iron competitions and ironware for sale and an information area.